gregdaynes/gregdaynes.github.io/_posts/2024-12-04-advent-of-code-day-04.md

 }
 ```

-Introducing yet another reducer is not pleasant here, but makes the count function a little shorter - but now we have to jump around, so ergonmics and complexity are worse, but code is less.
+Introducing yet another reducer is not pleasant here, but makes the count function a little shorter - but now we have to jump around, so ergonomics and complexity are worse, but code is less.
 This does not seem like a valid trade off.

 Something that came out of this is the removal of destructuring, which turns out to be quite a bit slower than direct access through index.
 But is worse for readability, so, use where appropriate - like optimization steps of proven code.